nitasn/PaperClips-VSauce-Experiment/README.md

     2. Link them together and throw them back in the pile.

-       If each of them is already part of its own chain, connect the two chains into a one long chain.
+       If each of them is already part of its own chain, connect the two chains into one long chain.

     3. Repeat.